huleilei/Daft/docs/connectors/lance.md

 Daft provides a distributed scalar indexing API on top of Lance through [`daft.io.lance.create_scalar_index`][daft.io.lance.create_scalar_index].
 This allows you to build full-text and scalar indexes across all fragments in a Lance dataset.

-The `index_type` parameter controls the type of scalar index, only support INVERTED、FTS and BTREE.
-For INVERTED and FTS indexes, the indexed column must be a string column, or a list/large list of strings.
+The `index_type` parameter controls the type of scalar index and supports INVERTED, FTS, and BTREE.
+For INVERTED and FTS indexes, the indexed column must be a string column or a list/large list of strings.
 BTREE indexes support numeric and string columns.
 If the column has an incompatible type for the chosen `index_type`, Daft raises a `TypeError`.

 === "🐍 Python"